giocomai/giorgiocomai_eu/content/post/2019-11-09-testing-wordpress-with-different-php-versions-with-docker-compose-and-traefik.md

 The installation will work fine, but as you'll move on to finalise your installation going to the admin part of your wordpress installation, it just won't work.

-This is due the fact that we're using a reverse proxy (i.e. Traefik), so as described in the [Wordpress documentation](https://wordpress.org/support/article/administration-over-ssl/) we need to add the following chunk __at the beginning__ of our wp-config.php file.^[I can't stress enough the __at the beginning__ part, since this is not mentioned in the official Wordpress documentation, and you'll get only silly error messages if you paste this code at the bottom of the wp-config.php file.]
+This is due the fact that we're using a reverse proxy (i.e. Traefik), so as described in the [Wordpress documentation](https://wordpress.org/support/article/administration-over-ssl/) we need to add the following chunk __at the beginning__ of our wp-config.php file. [^1]

+[^1]: I can't stress enough the __at the beginning__ part, since this is not mentioned in the official Wordpress documentation, and you'll get only silly error messages if you paste this code at the bottom of the wp-config.php file.

 ```
 define('FORCE_SSL_ADMIN', true);